influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/view-functions/selectors.md

 2015-08-29T07:24:00Z   9.964   coyote_creek
 ```

-The query returns the greatest field values in the `water_level` field key for two tag values associated with the `location` tag key.
+Returns the greatest field values in the `water_level` field key for two tag values associated with the `location` tag key.

 {{% /expand %}}